The 10 Best Ways to Save Money on a Move

 Use Original Packaging for Electronics

 Saving an old box your computer or television came in is a big clutter bug but those boxes can certainly help when you have to move those items.
 If you’ve kept the foam padding that came with the item, even better.
 Plus, it’s one less box you have to try to find.
-Cardboard boxes don’t have to be a nuisance in your new place, check out some inventive ways to repurpose them.

 Find Cleaning Supplies at a Dollar Store